yashshah1/blog/_posts/2020-05-25-dunning-kruger-imposter.md

 > _“The problem with people like this is that they are so stupid that they have no idea how stupid they are… You’ll have to be relatively intelligent to realize how stupid you are.” - John Cleese_

-{% include image.html url="https://yashshah1.github.io/blog/assets/3/dunning-kruger.svg" sourceurl="https://commons.wikimedia.org/wiki/File:Dunning%E2%80%93Kruger_Effect_01.svg" %}
+{% include image.html url="/assets/3/dunning-kruger.svg" sourceurl="https://commons.wikimedia.org/wiki/File:Dunning%E2%80%93Kruger_Effect_01.svg" local=true %}

 It is the relationship between _how good you think you are_ versus _how good you are_.